AumitLeon/panther-parking/README.md

 Panther Parking is an interactive informational application that aims to provide insight into where students, faculty, and visitors are allowed to park on campus.

+This project was originally developed by [@csci312-f19/parking](https://github.com/orgs/csci312-f19/teams/parking/members) as part of the Software Development course (CSCI 312) at Middlebury College.

 # Project Skeleton Top-level

 This repository combines the client and server into a single repository that can be co-developed, tested and ultimately deployed to Heroku or basin.cs.middlebury.edu.